ametiste-oss/ametiste-sns-client/README.md

 ##Description

-SNS client library provides client code with creator, that registers any events of interest in form of object, commonly called by library as report.
-Report should contain id, type, sender and date, and may contain any context data of client's interest.
-All fields are to be described more detailed.
+SNS client library provides client code with creator, that registers any events of interest in form of object, commonly known by library as report.
+Report data should contain id, type, sender and date, and may contain any context data of client's interest.
+There's any type of serializable data can be registered, and herefore any implementation of ReportData interface, but core module contains supporting implementations:

+- *org.ametiste.sns.client.creators.injectors.support.report.ErrorReportData* - to create report with error content type, and inject Throwable to it
+- *org.ametiste.sns.client.creators.injectors.support.report.HttpRequestReportData* - to create report out of HttpServletRequest

 ##Binaries
 All non experimental dependencies is accessible at bintray central.